-We will be initiating targeted compliance reviews of selected listed medicines that include indications related to diarrhoea and are subject to specific warning statements.
-The targeted indications are:
+In 2025, we conducted targeted compliance reviews on selected listed medicines that include indications related to diarrhoea and are subject to specific warning statements.
+The targeted indications were:

 - Decrease/reduce loose stools